Deemoguse/vivi-express-decorator/README.md

 }
 ```
 In this particular example, the `Api` decorator is applied to the controller, so the HTTP method `get` in the `PostController` class, and all other child routes, will be available at the path `/api/post/<route_path>` instead of `/post/<route_path>`.
 If the `Api` decorator is applied to the HTTP method, then only it will be available at the path `/api/post/<route_path>`.
 The `Middleware` decorator behaves similarly.
+You can apply all the decorators in a sequence that is convenient for you.

 ## ImportControllers
 This auxiliary method allows you to automatically import all controllers that satisfy the passed _glob_ pattern.
 This can be useful if you have a large number of controllers and you want to automatically connect all of them.
 For instance: